HL7/fhir-pacio-pfe/input/pagecontent/security_and_data_sharing.md

 ### General Considerations
 Implementation of the Personal Functioning and Engagement IG involves communication of patient-specific clinical information across multiple parties, which requires proper security and privacy protections to avoid malicious or unintentional exposure of such information.
-All exchanges of data under this IG must be secured appropriately in transit and ensure access is limited only to authorized individuals, which **MAY** include the person the information is about, that person’s caregivers, payers paying for the  associated services, or other individuals or entities who have permission to use the information.
+All exchanges of data under this IG must be secured appropriately in transit and ensure access is limited only to authorized individuals, which can include the person the information is about, that person’s caregivers, payers paying for the  associated services, or other individuals or entities who have permission to use the information.

 #### Security Considerations and Guidance
-All implementers of the Personal Functioning and Engagement IG **SHOULD** follow the HL7® FHIR® Security guidance, Security and Privacy Module, the FHIR Implementer’s Safety Checklist guidance as defined in the FHIR standard, and US Core security recommendations where applicable and not otherwise superseded by this section of the Personal Functioning and Engagement IG.
+§All implementers of the Personal Functioning and Engagement IG **SHOULD** follow the HL7® FHIR® Security guidance, Security and Privacy Module, the FHIR Implementer’s Safety Checklist guidance as defined in the FHIR standard, and US Core security recommendations where applicable and not otherwise superseded by this section of the Personal Functioning and Engagement IG.§

 1. The FHIR Security specification provides guidance related to communication security, authentication, authorization/access control, audit, digital signatures, attachments, labels, narrative, and input validation.
 The FHIR security specification is available [here](http://hl7.org/FHIR/R4/security.html).
 2. The FHIR Security and Privacy Module describes access control and authorization considerations to protect a FHIR server, how to document permissions granted, and how to keep records of performed events.
 The FHIR Security and privacy module is available [here](http://hl7.org/FHIR/R4/secpriv-module.html).